 Introductory study of how to create and communicate graphic ideas effectively.
 Covers elements of design, spatial relationships, typography, and imagery as they apply to graphic communication for print and web.
 Students will develop graphic design skills (the ability to solve visual communication problems) by integrating Adobe Creative Suite software skills and foundational design concepts.
-Software instruction in basics of such programs as Photoshop and InDesign.
+Software instruction in basics of such programs as InDesign, Illustrator and possibly Photoshop.
+3 Credits.